one-bash/one.bash/README.md

 # Restart your shell
 ```

-If shell broken after restart, you can try
+If shell has any critical issue and failed to start up, try `ONE_RC=<path-to-your-rcfile>` to change bashrc for rescue.

 ## Configuration